microsoft/azure-spring-apps-training/README.md

 ## [09 - Putting it all together, a complete microservice stack](09-putting-it-all-together-a-complete-microservice-stack/README.md)

 Use a front-end to access graphically our complete microservice stack.
-Monitor our services with Azure Spring Cloud's distributed tracing mechanism, and scale our services depending on our needs.
+Monitor our services with Azure Spring Cloud's distributed tracing mechanism and scale our services depending on our needs.

 ## [10 - Blue/Green deployment](10-blue-green-deployment/README.md)

-Deploy new versions of applications in a staging environment, and switch between staging and production with Azure Spring Cloud.
+Deploy new versions of applications in a staging environment and switch between staging and production with Azure Spring Cloud.

 ## [11 - Configure CI/CD](11-configure-ci-cd/README.md)